 5. Use Unusual Lights That Aren’t All Can Lights

-Lighting in small dark places is the most important thing you can do.
-If you can afford it, don’t just use lights in the ceiling.
-Try to add multiple other light sources like scones, lamps and pendants (if they fit).
-Every room should have three light sources, and the basement needs it even more.
+Lighting in a small dark basement is the most important thing you can do.
+If you can afford it, don’t just use lights in the ceiling or can lights.
+Try to add multiple other light sources like scones, lamps, and pendants (if they fit).
+Every room should have three light sources, and the basement needs them even more to make the room feel bright.

 6. Use Furnishings That Go Floor to Ceiling

-Getting a piece of furniture that goes all the way from the floor to the ceiling can draw the eye up so the room feels taller.
+Rooms with low ceiling heights feel more spacious if you utilize horizontal objects in the decor.
+Getting a piece of furniture that goes all the way from the floor to the ceiling can draw attention upward so the room feels taller.
 This can often mean making something that is custom or doing an IKEA hack to add some height to bookshelves.
 If you are thinking about doing your own custom bookshelves, check out this guide to help you plan them.

 7. Use Tall Plants

 Tall plants, like the one in the photo above, give the eye a reason to travel up.
-Real plants won’t work in a basement, but there are some really affordable faux trees.
+Real plants won’t work in a basement because there is only artificial light, but there are some really affordable faux trees.